Below are a general list of technology resources and links to help RWU faculty and staff work remotely.

 Microsoft OneDrive is available remotely for file storage and file sharing via http://o365.rwu.edu, but may not be the appropriate choice for some data due to security concerns.
 Please review the University’s Data Storage Policy to help determine the best storage option for different types of data.

-Like many organizations, RWU has implemented 2-factor authentication to prevent password compromises and improve account security.
-When working remotely, be sure that you have your O365 account set up to authenticate to a phone or mobile device that you can access off-campus.
-You can check your authentication methods or update them anytime by logging into http://o365.rwu.edu and visiting the “Security and Privacy” section under the account settings.
+Like many organizations, RWU has implemented multifactor authentication, often referred to as 2-factor authentication, to prevent password compromises and improve account security.
+When working remotely, be sure that your MFA setup will process properly while off-campus.
+Employees who use their own device BYOD or were issued an Apple computer should refer to the O365 multifactor factsheets for questions and assistance.
+You can also manage this authentication setup by logging into http://o365.rwu.edu and visiting the “Security and Privacy” section under the account settings.
 Click on “Additional security verification” and then “Update your phone numbers used for account security”.

 Virtual Private Network (VPN)